SMB File Shares

 cloudflareddaemon installed on the host and client machines

-Cloudflare Access requires you to first add a site to Cloudflare.
+Cloudflare Access requires you to first to Cloudflare.
 You can use any site you have registered; the site does not need to be the same one you use for customer traffic and it does not need to match sites in your internal DNS.

 Adding the site to Cloudflare requires changing your domain's authoritative DNS to point to Cloudflare's nameservers.
 Once configured, all requests to that hostname will be sent to Cloudflare's network first, where Access policies can be applied.

-cloudflared on the machine hosting the file share.
+1. Install the Cloudflare daemon on the machine hosting the file share

 For example, on a Windows server, the following Powershell example can be used.